dfinity/portal/docs/developer-docs/quickstart/hello10mins.md

 Note the bottom of the message which returns the URL where you can see your canister’s frontend deployed on-chain: <https://5h5yf-eiaaa-aaaaa-qaada-cai.ic0.app/>

-In the example above, we created a `Hello` dapp that is composed of two canisters:
+In the example above, we created a `hello` dapp that is composed of:

 1.  `hello` canister `5o6tz-saaaa-aaaaa-qaacq-cai` which contains the backend logic.

 2.  `hello_assets` canister `5h5yf-eiaaa-aaaaa-qaada-cai` which contains the frontend assets (e.g. HTML, JS, CSS).

-### 5.2 See your Dapp Live On-chain via a Browser
+### See your dapp live on-chain via a browser

 Navigate to and enter a name: <https://5h5yf-eiaaa-aaaaa-qaada-cai.ic0.app/>